 When someone receives a naturalization certificate at the conclusion of the citizenship oath ceremony, it's important to review it for accuracy and alert a U.S. Citizenship and Immigration Services (USCIS) official of any mistakes found there.
 However, in the excitement of the moment, it's not uncommon for people to fail to take a close enough look.
 Here's what to do if you discover a mistake, such as a misspelled name, the wrong birthdate, and so on.

 This form is used for a variety of issues.
 An accurately prepared naturalization certificate should state the place of the person's application and the date and place of naturalization, and be signed (or stamped) by the Director of USCIS.
 There are also several pieces of personal information that must be present on a naturalization certificate:

 If a USCIS signature is missing or if any personal or other information on the certificate is incorrect, you should submit Form N-565 to USCIS (along with your original naturalization certificate, which contains the mistake).

 But if the error is your fault, perhaps because you provided incorrect information on your Form N-400, Application for Naturalization, or you failed to update this information prior to taking the naturalization oath, you will have to pay a filing fee.
 For the current USCIS fee, see the N-565 section of the USCIS website.
 Also see the USCIS Policy Manual for a summary of who owes a fee and 8 C.F.R. §338.5.

-You have two choices for filing your completed N-565: online (after creating an account with USCIS) or by mail.
+You have two choices for filing your completed N-565: online (after creating an account with USCIS) or by mail, at the address provided on the USCIS site.
 Even if you file online, however, you will have to mail your original certificate and photos to the USCIS Service Center afterward.

 Before sending anything to USCIS by mail, make a copy for yourself.